callycodes/Email-Fraud-Detection-API/README.md

     "is_personal": true
 }

-Response Breakdown:
+Response Breakdown:\n
-biggest_intent - this contains the most profound intent company_data - information of a company if the sender name matches a business name domain_match - is the company_datas registered website domain included in the email senders address domain_warning - displayed if a personal email domain is used and a company name used as sender name intents - contains lists of intents found and the confidence of the AI that this intent matches is_gov - is .gov domain found within the sender email is_personal - is @gmail found within the sender email
+biggest_intent - this contains the most profound intent\n
+company_data - information of a company if the sender name matches a business name\n domain_match - is the company_datas registered website domain included in the email senders address\n domain_warning - displayed if a personal email domain is used and a company name used as sender name\n intents - contains lists of intents found and the confidence of the AI that this intent matches\n is_gov - is .gov domain found within the sender email\n is_personal - is @gmail found within the sender email\n

 ## How we built it